boronine/nspawn2go/README.md

 ## What is it?

-An interactive script to provision lightweight Debian VMs on your Linux host.
+An interactive script to provision lightweight Debian VMs.
+Access your tiny VMs via SSH or VNC.

 ```
 sudo python3 nspawn2go.py